Arbiter1223/Daigaku-Gurashi-Custom-Students/Students/Verne (The intellectual side of the Brain sisters).md

 Name: Verne

-Description: The intellectual side of the Brain sisters
+Description: The intellectual side of the Brain sisters. <a href="Violet%20(The%20emotional%20side%20of%20the%20Brain%20sisters).md">Violet</a>'s twin sister.

 Author: AjTheYandere